junxit/us-congress-bills-110/bill.md

 # H.R.
 5613

-> To extend certain moratoria and impose additional moratoria on certain Medicaid regulations through April 1, 2009.
+> To extend certain moratoria and impose additional moratoria on certain Medicaid regulations through April 1, 2009, and for other purposes.

 ## § 1.
 Short title